bertil291utn/oda-eddie-van-halen/README.md

 - LinkedIn: [Bertil Tandayamo](http://bit.ly/bertil_linkedin)

 ## Issues
-- The application is only avalable for 1024 to up devices.
+- The application is only available from 1024px to up screen devices
+- Still not working on Firefox a property with `grid-inline`

 ## Improvements
 - Make a RWD page
-- Fix API generate token
+- Fix Spotify API automatically generate token function

 ## Acknowledgment